Canon 1300D vs Panasonic LX100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1300D and Panasonic Lumix DMC-LX100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1300D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon 1300D or the Panasonic LX100 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 1300D: